AllexandreCardos/AllexandreCardos/README.md

 ### Fullstack Developer

 <div>
 Currently, I work as a FullStack Developer and Analyst for almost a year, using technologies and resources such as PHP, JavaScript, jQuery, SQL, and the MVC Architecture.
 However, my main focus has been directed towards backend development, where I have been exploring technologies like Laravel and Node.js.
-I have gained experience in building REST APIs, using tools like Postman and Insomnia for testing.
+I have gained experience in building APIs, using tools like Postman and Insomnia for testing.
 </div>

 ##